mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## TL;DR

 - **Higher-level API**.
 Toolpad operates at a higher abstraction level than Material UI.
 It sets healthy UI constraints that prevent common pitfalls and anti-patterns.
 - **Drag-and-drop builder**.
 Toolpad comes with a drag-and-drop builder to simplify UI building.
-The Drag-and-drop state is persisted in a yaml file so you can fully control the visual output with code.
+The builder saves the UI as a YAML file, so you can even modify and version the visual output on your file system.
 - **Less boilerplate** so you can focus on the essential parts of the app.
 - **Run alongside existing code**.
 It integrates well with your existing code.
 You can use your database models, client libraries, secrets, and bespoke components directly.
 - **Single source of truth**.
 Because Toolpad runs alongside your existing code, it lets you maintain a single source of truth for all business logic.